couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

 ### Cancelling Replication

-You can cancel replication at any time by clicking **Unhandled:** `[:unknown-tag :guibutton]` next to the active replication that is to be canceled.
+You can cancel replication at any time by clicking `Delete` next to the active replication that is to be canceled.

 A prompt will confirm the deletion of the configured replication.
 Once the replication has been stopped, replication will cease on the originating cluster